-To download simply subscribe to my newsletter to receive the download links.
+To download simply click the download link below.
 Templates are provided in a zipped file once downloaded.

 Let me know if you like them and if you have your own website feel free to link to this post.
 If you think other photographers would enjoy these please share this with them.
 I'd appreciate it!